NAERNON/godot-swift/Sources/Godot/Godot.docc/Articles/CreatingCustomClass.md

     // The `eatAnyway` function couldn't be exposed to Godot
     // because MyFood is a custom type that does not conform
-    // to the VariantConvertible protcol
+    // to the VariantCodable protcol
     // Using @ExpositionIgnored prevents the exposition
     @ExpositionIgnored
     public func eatAnyway(food: MyFood) throws {